-The College of Engineering & Science Grants and Contract Administration Office (Post-Awards), serves in three primary roles for the college.
-The first is as a liason between the college Principle Investigators (PI's) and the University Grants & Contracts Administration office.
+The College of Engineering & Science Grants and Contracts Administration Office (Post-Awards), serves in three primary roles for the college.
+The first is as a liaison between the college Principal Investigators (PIs) and the University Grants & Contracts Administration office.
 The second is as a project manager for FUND 20 projects, and the thirds is as an auditor, serving as the point of contact for compliance issues at all levels.

 Effective 2/24/2014, the procedure for transferring remaining project balances in fixed price contracts was incorporated into the policy on "Residual Balances in Fixed Price Contracts".

 Remaining balances greater than 10% of the total original award require VPR approval prior to transfer.
 Full policy information can be found on the OSP website at http://www.clemson.edu/research/sponsored/Residual_balances.pdf.

 Clemson policy states that travel "outside the continental United States, Alaska, Hawaii, Canada or Puerto Rico meets the definition of foreign travel and requires approval prior to departure."

 U.S. Export Control regulations do apply to Canada; therefore, employees who travel to Canada must complete a foreign travel request form so the Export Control office can approve.

 However, when submitting payment for Canada trips, out-of-state rates and account codes apply.

 *Attach backup documentation to this form that shows your purpose for the trip (email, website, etc.).